oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 ~~~~
 {: title='Identity Chaining Flow'}

-The flow illustrated in Figure 1 shows the steps the client in trust domain A needs to perform to access a protected resource in trust domain B. In this flow, the client has a way to discover the authroization server in Domain B and a trust relationship exists between Domain A and Domain B (e.g. through federation).
+The flow illustrated in Figure 1 shows the steps the client in trust domain A needs to perform to access a protected resource in trust domain B. In this flow, the client has a way to discover the authroization server in Domain B and a trust relationship exists between Domain A and Domain B (e.g., through federation).
 It includes the following:

 * (A) The client of Domain A needs to discover the authorization server of Domain B. See [Authorization Server Discovery](#authorization-server-discovery).

-* (B) The client exchanges its token at the authorization server of its own domain (Domain A) for an authorization grant that can be used with the authorization server in Domain B. See [Token Exchange](#token-exchange).
+* (B) The client exchanges its token at the authorization server of its own domain (Domain A) for an authorization grant that can be used at the authorization server in Domain B. See [Token Exchange](#token-exchange).

-* (C) The authorization server of Domain A processes the request and returns an authorization grant that the client can use with Domain B. This requires a trust relationship between Domain A and Domain B (e.g. through federation).
+* (C) The authorization server of Domain A processes the request and returns an authorization grant that the client can use at the authorization server of Domain B. This requires a trust relationship between Domain A and Domain B (e.g., through federation).

 * (D) The client presents the authorization grant to the authorization server of Domain B. See [Present Authorization Grant](#present-authorization-grant).